This COVID-19 thing is everywhere. How will that impact summer Orientation?

 Will I receive individual help to select my classes?

 Individual academic counseling/advising is not available.
-All advising/counseling takes place in a group setting.
+This summer, all advising/counseling will take place in a small group setting and in a virtual environment.
 Be sure to complete the Online Pre-Orientation, and take advantage of the resources found in your Student Portal.
 Bring any questions about classes you have with you, in order to get the most out of your group advisement appointment.

 What if I need to change my major?

-You will not be able to change your major before you attend Orientation.
+You will not be able to change your major before you participate in Remote Orientation.
 This means you will need to attend the Orientation session that corresponds to the major you selected when you applied to Cal State LA.
 For more details, please see the "Freshmen" or "Transfers" tab located on the top left of this page.

 How much does it cost to attend Orientation?